IgnacioHeredia/plant_classification/webpage/webpage_docs.md

 ## Preliminaries

-For that you have to copy the following files to the webpage folders:
+First you have to copy the following files:

 - `synsets.txt` to `./webpage/model_files/data`
 - your trained weights (`.npz`) to `./webpage/model_files/training_weights`
 - your training info (`.json`) to  `./webpage/model_files/training_info`

+You can additionally provide an  `info.txt` file to be put in `./webpage/model_files/data` with relevant information for each specie.

 ## Launching the webpage